amirkhanaursrk/Ultra-Fighters/README.md

 [The Original that Inspired Me](http://www.twoplayergames.org/play/592-Super_Fighters.html)

 This game is just a prototype so far and its developing pretty slowly, but steadily.
-As this is my first time with a 3D game, I'm learning at every turn so don't expect this to be the next Black Ops or whatever.
+As this is my first time with a 3D game, I'm learning at every turn so don't expect this to be the next Black Ops or whatever (It's still cool).
 So far this program works only on Mac OS X. I have a theory that with just a little effort on the building and compiling side of things that this would work on Linux as well.
 As for Windows, you're gonna have a bad time: I really hate windows and seeing as this program was made by a guy that has 99% development time on Unix systems,